Emma-CH/PreVEAB/README.md

 #### Option I : 14 alleles file

-14 allels over 14 codon positions including 138, 145, 156, 158, 159, 160, 183, 186, 190, 193, 194, 219, 226 and 246 should be listed in two columns as following:
+14 alleles over 14 codon positions (including 138, 145, 156, 158, 159, 160, 183, 186, 190, 193, 194, 219, 226 and 246) should be listed in two columns as following:

     Codon   AminoAcid
      138        S
      145        N
      156        H

-Note: 1) Please make sure that the 14 codons described in alleles file is exactly consistent with our designated codon list.
+Note: 1) Please make sure that the 14 codons described in alleles file are exactly consistent with the codon positions selected by our  statistical methods.
 2) Please be aware that if any allele state is missing or its enrichment score is not recorded in file "ES_EggStrains", the analysis will be terminated immediately.

 #### Option II : H3N2 HA1 nucleotide sequence file

- Sequence file including information of H3N2 HA1 nucleotide sequence should follow the standard formats:
+The H3N2 HA1 nucleotide sequence should be saved following the standard formats:

     *format 1*